eecs448project/PySweeper/README.md

 - [ ] Generate mines after first click
 - [ ] middle click to show which are being clicked
 - [ ] middle click to reveal if we say its not a mine for sure
+- [ ] prevent the user from clicking on something they flag